gmc-code/PC-app-development/docs/tkinter_apps/tk_name_age.rst

 2. **Define Constants:**
-    - We define some constants for colors and font style that we'll use in our GUI.
+    - Define some constants for colors and font style for the GUI.

     .. code-block:: python